saleel/blog/content/blog/zk-account-abstraction/index.md

 Semaphore protocol allows proof verification using previous merkleRoots up to a time limit, which is implemented in `verifyProof()` method.
 So we would need to reimplement all of these if calling Verifier directly.

-I have created [an issue](https://github.com/semaphore-protocol/semaphore/issues/366) in Semaphore protocol to add a pure verification method.
+I have created [an issue](https://github.com/semaphore-protocol/semaphore/issues/366) in the Semaphore repo to add a pure verification method.

 ## Conclusion